Elvie's wearable breast pump feels like breaking out of jail

 I also pumped while biking home from work once or twice.
 That wasn't effective -- at all.
 It also isn't how wearable pumps are meant to be used.
 But the simple fact of pumping in public, while going from one place to another, can feel like a revelation for anyone who's been indentured to a traditional pump for months on end.

 Wearable pumps aren't magical breastfeeding cure-alls.
 For me, the Elvie pump didn't increase my supply meaningfully compared with a traditional pump.
 These new pumps still require diligence about cleaning and storage.
-And although they're wearables, you can't exactly slip all-in-one pumps under your clothing with quite the same ease as sliding a smartwatch on your wrist.
+And although they're wearables, you can't exactly slip all-in-one pumps under your clothing with quite the same ease as sliding a smartwatch onto your wrist.

 But using the Elvie pump fundamentally redefined my assumptions about pumping.
 It gave me some of my freedom and a lot of my dignity back.
 For a thankless, labor- and time-intensive task like pumping, that alone may be worth it to some women.